 Negligence, in terms of the driver of a motor vehicle, can often be found in varying forms – speeding, distracted driving, impaired driving, failure to yield, driving in the designated bicycle lane, among many others.

 If you suffered damages as a result of the accident, you may qualify for a lawsuit.
 To proceed, contact a Chicago bicycle accident lawyer.

 What Does a Chicago Bike Accident Settlement Cover?

 The goal of a Chicago bike accident lawsuit is to hold the liable party accountable for the damages caused to you, the injured party.
+Additionally, one of the primary focuses of any personal injury lawyer is to ensure their client is receiving appropriate compensation for their injuries.
 Damages often include everything from the medical bills incurred as a result of your injuries to wages lost because of your inability to work from the accident to the emotional distress you endured.
 In a Chicago bicycle accident lawsuit, the injured party may choose to file for both compensatory damages and punitive damages.
 It is important to note that each lawsuit is different and no two cases are the same.
 In the state of Illinois, a lawsuit must be filed within two years of the date of injury, referred to as the statute of limitations (SoL).
 In a lawsuit, the Chicago bicycle accident lawyer handling your case will act on your behalf by: